 West of Orkney Windfarm Progresses with Onshore Planning Application for Vital Infrastructure

-The developers behind the West of Orkney Windfarm, a significant offshore wind project in , have recently submitted an essential onshore planning application to The Highland Council.
+The developers behind , a significant wind project in Scotland, have recently submitted an essential onshore planning application to The Highland Council.
 This application pertains to the onshore infrastructure required for the project, marking a pivotal step in its development.

 The comprehensive documentation includes detailed plans for the proposed cable landfalls along the north Caithness coast, the location of the project's substation in or near Spittal in Caithness, and the underground wiring system extending approximately 20 kilometers to connect with the substation.